Last updated on July 25th, 2023 at 08:06 am

-If you’re a new RVer, especially brand new to towing, you may be wondering if your travel trailer should be level while you are in motion.
-It is important to always consider your safety while on the road, and towing is no exception!
+If you’re a new RVer, especially brand new to towing, you may be wondering if your travel trailer should be level while you’re in motion.
+It’s important to always consider your safety while on the road, and towing is no exception!

 So, should a travel trailer be level when towing?

-The answer is yes, a travel trailer will perform best while towing if it is level.
-Having a level trailer means you have more control and are more likely to travel safely and securely.
+The answer is yes, a travel trailer will perform best while towing if it’s level.
+Having a level trailer means you have more control and are likely to travel safely and securely.
+It will also help reduce any swaying, help the tires wear evenly, and be more economical in terms of fuel too!

 But how can you ensure that your trailer is level while traveling?
 And what other things can you do to help prevent a dangerous travel situation?
 Let’s take a look at some answers for you now.

-Why Does it Matter if My Travel Trailer is Level When Towing?
+Should A Travel Trailer Be Level When Towing?

-There are many reasons why it matters if your travel trailer is level when towing.
-While having a level trailer when parked matters as well (primarily when it comes to getting your propane regulator to work properly), your travel trailer should always be level when in motion.
+There are many reasons why a travel trailer needs to be level when towing, and many are down to improved safety.
+While having a level trailer when parked matters (primarily when it comes to getting your propane regulator to work properly), your travel trailer should always be level when in motion.

 Plus having an unevenly distributed trailer can mean your individual tires wear out at different rates.
 You may end up with your rear left tire going bald long before the other three!
 This applies to both your tow vehicle tires and your travel trailer tires too.

 Replacing tires and axles can get expensive, fast- especially if you experience a dangerous blowout or popped tire while towing.
-This can be a new RVer’s worst nightmare, and it can be potentially prevented through proper leveling of your rig.
+This can be a new RVer’s worst nightmare, but luckily, proper leveling of your camper should help prevent this from happening.

-Having an uneven trailer simply means that not all of your tires are resting on the ground evenly or at the same weight.
-This will affect your braking performance, especially if there is significant unevenness throughout the length of your rig and tow vehicle.
+Having an uneven trailer simply means not all of the tires are resting on the ground evenly or at the same weight.
+This will affect braking performance, especially if there’s significant unevenness throughout the length of your rig and tow vehicle.

 Did you know that having a level and even travel trailer while towing can help you save on fuel?
 Your aerodynamics matter when you hit the road, especially if your trailer is tall and unevenly weighted!

 Having a high nose can make your trailer difficult to control, especially when it comes to headwinds or high winds.
-Having such a tall barrier while traveling can lead to a lot of wasted fuel, when it would have just been easier to level the trailer in the first place!
+Having such a tall barrier while traveling can lead to a lot of wasted fuel when it would’ve just been easier to level the trailer in the first place!

 While the debate over whether diesel or gasoline is better continues, towing your travel trailer is going to take up fuel no matter what.
 However, having a level trailer will lead to fewer wind issues and a smoother ride in the long run.